 Saving Citrus Trees by Removing Unloved Citrus Trees

 In California our citrus trees are severely threatened by a deadly and incurable plant disease called huanglongbing or HLB.
 It is possible to save citrus trees from this disease by removing and destroying unloved citrus trees.
-A free citrus tree removal service is now available in California's HLB-affected areas Update: The tree removal program has ended.
+Update: The free citrus tree removal program has ended.

 Saving Citrus Trees by Removing Unloved Citrus Trees – YouTube Video